H09X/PlaygroundsCTF_2023/Craig/WRITEUP.md

 1) We can patch the binary to bypass the checks given in the main function.

-Fire up ida, and patch the program as shown below.
+Fire up ida (or ghidra), and patch the program as shown below.

 Main Function Before: